TBD54566975/developer.tbd.website/site/blog/2024-07-31-simplying-cross-platform-payments-daps.md

 ![Simplifying Cross-Platform Payments with DAPs](/img/dap-blog-banner.png)

 "Dap me up!" is a colloquial term followed by a gesture used in Western cultures to greet people or express solidarity.
-At TBD, we're adding a new meaning to this phrase with Decentralized Agnostic Paytags (DAPs), an approach designed to simplify peer-to-peer payments across various applications.
+At TBD, we're adding a new meaning to this phrase with Decentralized Agnostic Paytags (DAPs), an open source approach designed to simplify peer-to-peer payments across various applications.

 <!--truncate-->